Realhaqq/RealHaqq/README.md

 A little about me:

-- 🔭 I’m currently working on Bolmapay App
+- 🔭 I’m currently working on Bolma.ng App

 - 💬 Ask me about anything here